HarshitAditya27/Your-Abstractor/README.md

 <p align='center'><img src='https://github.com/HarshitAditya27/Your-Abstractor/assets/71604531/41c71da6-5e8c-4e14-b182-013fafdd3862' width="250" ></p>
 <h1 align='center'> Your Abstractor</h1>
+<p align='center'>Deployed Link: https://your-abstractor.netlify.app/ </p>

 ## Introduction 🐱‍💻
 Your Abstractor summarizes a website within seconds.
-It uses **OpenAI GPT-4** to provide an abstract of an website.
-This can be useful in writing reports, assignments, research papers, etc. It uses <a href="https://rapidapi.com/restyler/api/article-extractor-and-summarizer">Rapid API Article Extractor and Summarizer</a> to summarize the contents of the website.
+It uses **OpenAI GPT-4** to provide an abstract of an website. **This can be useful in writing reports, assignments, research papers, etc.** It uses <a href="https://rapidapi.com/restyler/api/article-extractor-and-summarizer">Rapid API Article Extractor and Summarizer</a> to summarize the contents of the website.

 ## Tech Stack used 👨‍💻
 <p align="left">